FEADME: Fast Elliptical Accretion Disk Modeling Engine: Model Fitting Procedure

 For the AGN sample, all narrow-line components are modeled directly.
 For the TDE sample, host-galaxy narrow-line emission was removed as part of the respective prior analyses and published reductions, whenever a high-quality host reference spectrum was available.
 This host subtraction was possible for all TDEs in our sample except AT~2020nov, whose narrow lines are therefore retained and modeled explicitly in the same manner as for the AGN.
 Apart from this external preprocessing step, all TDE spectra are fit with the same three model families as the AGN.

-Each model family is sampled with NeuTra-initialized NUTS in {\numpyro}.
-For every object–model combination, we run two independent chains, monitor the Gelman–Rubin convergence diagnostic ($\hat{R}$), and require $\hat{R} < 1.01$ for all free parameters.
-Typical fits require a few thousand post–warmup samples per chain to achieve convergence.
-Posterior samples are transformed back into physical space via the learned transport map, yielding constraints on the seven elliptical disk parameters (inner radius $\xi_1$, outer radius $\xi_2$, eccentricity $e$, inclination $i$, apocenter angle $\phi_0$, emissivity index $q$, and turbulent broadening $\sigma$), together with the properties of any additional emission line components (e.g., velocity widths of Gaussian narrow- or broad-line components) when included.

-To determine which of the three model families best describes each spectrum, we perform model comparison using approximate leave-one-out (LOO) cross-validation as implemented in the \texttt{ArviZ} \texttt{compare} function.
-For each object we pass the three corresponding posterior ensembles to \texttt{compare}, compute the LOO information criterion for all three models, and adopt the model with the lowest (best) score as the preferred physical description.
-Across the \num{237} AGN in our sample, the majority (\num{161}; 67.9\%) favor the `Full Model', indicating that most AGN require both a disk component and an additional broad H$\alpha$ Gaussian.
-Another \num{48} AGN (20.3\%) prefer the `No-BLR Model', consistent with a pure disk interpretation without additional broad emission, while \num{28} AGN (11.8\%) are best described by the `No-Disk Model', suggesting that a non-disk broad component provides a better explanation of their line profiles.
-The TDEs show a qualitatively similar but more pronounced behavior.
-For the TDEs, we removed two late-time AT~2018hyz spectra ($\Delta t = \qty{189.5}{d}$ and $\qty{217.5}{d}$) due to poor data quality, yielding a final sample of 29 usable epochs.
-Of these, \num{23} (79.3\%) favor the `Full Model', \num{4} (13.8\%) prefer the `No-Disk Model', and only \num{2} (6.9\%) select the `No-BLR Model'.
-This distribution indicates that TDE double-peaked Balmer emission often includes a substantial non-disk component in addition to any disk-like structure.
-In all subsequent analyses we therefore use only the posterior samples associated with each object's preferred LOO-selected model family rather than enforcing a single fixed model choice across the full sample.
+Each model family is sampled with two independent NUTS chains.
+To determine which of the three model families best describes each spectrum, we perform model comparison using the widely applicable information criterion (WAIC; an estimate of out-of-sample predictive accuracy computed from the pointwise log likelihood) as implemented in \texttt{ArviZ}.
+For each object we compute WAIC for the three posterior ensembles and adopt the model with the highest expected predictive accuracy as the preferred physical description.
+Across the \num{237} AGN in our sample, the raw WAIC selection favors the Full Model for \num{146} sources (61.6\%), the No-BLR Model for \num{68} sources (28.7\%), and the No-Disk Model for \num{23} sources (9.7\%).
+The disk-bearing subset used for disk-parameter and clustering analyses consists of sources whose preferred model includes an elliptical disk component, i.e., the Full Model or No-BLR Model.
+After quality-tier filtering, \num{188} AGN remain in the population analysis sample: \num{107} (56.9\%) prefer the Full Model, \num{58} (30.9\%) prefer the No-BLR Model, and \num{23} (12.2\%) prefer the No-Disk Model.
+Thus, \num{165} quality-filtered AGN are disk-bearing.
+The TDE sample shows a stronger preference for disk-bearing models.
+Of the \num{29} modeled TDE epochs, \num{26} prefer the Full Model and \num{3} prefer the No-BLR Model.
+After the epoch selection described in Section~\ref{sec:data}, the final TDE analysis sample contains \num{27} epochs, of which \num{25} (92.6\%) favor the Full Model and \num{2} (7.4\%) favor the No-BLR Model.
+In all subsequent analyses we therefore use only the posterior samples associated with each object's preferred WAIC-selected model family instead of enforcing a single fixed model choice across the full sample.